bdastmalchi/ExData_Plotting1/README.md

 ## Course Project 1

-This folder contains four R codes to generate four graphs from the data.
+This folder contains four R codes to generate plots from "ndividual household electric power consumption Data Set".
-Before running the codes, data file shold be downloaded and extracted in the same folder as the corresponding R codes.
+Before running the codes, data file shold be downloaded and extracted to the same folder as the corresponding R codes are located.
 Link to the data file can be found in the assignement description below.